CoppolaFrancesco/CADD-workflow/Docs/documentations.md

 Synthetic Accessibility Score, in this case a simplified version based on structural complexity metrics, can also be an interesting information.

-We can also calculate ADMET properties using simple heuristic rules for solubility, blood-brain barrier permeability, CYP3A4 and hERG liability, and clearance prediction.
+We can also calculate ADMET properties using simple heuristic rules for solubility, blood-brain barrier permeability, CYP3A4 and hERG liability, and clearance prediction (but it would be better to use DeepChem to predict them or look at available data online).

 The final output will show us: